OliDug/Coral_Cognifly/README.md

 ```bash
 python3 Object_detection/flying_object_detect.py
 ```
 Be aware that, with the current state of the script, you'll need to have a separate program to stop the Cognifly before it's automated landing ends.
 To abort, you can simply interrupt (ctrl+C) and then start another script that simply send a land and a disarm command.
+Also, you won't be able to control the yaw of the drone with this kind of detection, because the model only outputs the size and position of the detected bounding boxes.

 Feel free to modify both files to test your own models, detect different objects from [coco_labels.txt](Object_detection/coco_labels.txt) or tune the parameters for the object approach like the PIDs gains, the frames width and height or the drone hostname.
 A new implementation using directly the TensorFlow lite API would be interesting to enable the use of a wider variety of models.